Rib Injury Lawyers in Chicago, IL

-Chicago auto accidents can cause a strain, bruise, or fracture of the bone, muscles or cartilage in the rib cage.
+Chicago auto accidents can cause a strain, bruise, or fracture of the bone, muscles, or cartilage in the rib cage.

 There are various types of rib injuries that can result from car accidents, and one fairly common one is caused when the force of the impact pushes the driver or passenger into their seat belt at a high speed.
 This causes the rib area to get compressed against the seatbelt, which can lead to a serious injury.

 The rib consists of 24 curved bones that are arranged into 12 pairs.
 It is designed to protect the internal organs such as the lungs and heart.
 Although most rib injuries are non-life-threatening, they can cause intense pain and may prevent the person from performing regular tasks.
-Rib injuries can be diagnosed using imaging tests such as X-Ray and MRI scan.
+Rib injuries can be diagnosed using imaging tests such as X-Ray and MRI scans.

 These injuries can be classified into three main categories including:

 Rib fracture: Even though ribs are made of strong bones and due to their design they are hard to break, if significant force is applied against the bone it can cause a fracture.
-Rib fracture can occur in high impact frontal or rear end collisions.
+Rib fracture can occur in high-impact frontal or rear-end collisions.

 Soft tissue injuries: An auto accident can cause various soft tissue injuries in ribs including: